BillyDodds/Transactions_ML/README.md

 3. Evaluate (`$python model.py evaluate <model> <flags>`)

-    This mode takes only labelled transactions and performs k-fold cross validation, returning the average accuracy over the k folds.
+    This mode takes only labelled transactions and performs k-fold cross-validation, returning the average accuracy over the k folds.

 ### Use With Demo Files